rinze/reranker/README.md

 1. `mkdir db`
 2. `sqlite3 db/reranker.db < schema.sqlite3`, or any other DB file you want.
 3. Copy `config-sample.py` to `config.py` and edit the relevant variables so that they reflect the actual paths in your system.
 Use full paths whenever possible.
-4. `cron`
+If you want to use the commenting system, register a new site on [Disqus](http://www.disqus.com) and set `DISQUS` to the appropriate value.
+4. Add a cron entry to your system to run first the retriever and then the generator.
+I have [mine](http://reranker.rinzewind.org) set at every 30 minutes.

+And that's basically it.

 ### Finding whether my sources use "link" or "id" (or any other tag)